How to use Our World in Data visualizations in presentations

-You can reproduce all interactive visualizations from Our World In Data in presentations and other documents, such as PowerPoint or LaTeX slides.
-This is possible because all our material is permissively licensed under CC-BY-SA.
+You can reproduce all interactive visualizations from Our World in Data in presentations and other documents, such as PowerPoint or LaTeX slides.
+This is possible because all our material is permissively licensed under CC BY.

 Let us explain with a concrete example.
 Suppose you are a teacher and you want to use the following map on fertility for a lecture on population growth.